 The subjective test sequences shall be provided by Dec.
 24, 2019 (uploaded to the JVET ftp folder /ce/JVET-P2021_deblocking), coding configuration with ALF ON and ALF OFF shall be used.
 The sequences listed in this section shall also be available at the Brussels meeting from the proponents.

-Anchors will be provided by volunteers.
+Anchors will be provided by Kenneth Andersson.

 The following SDR sequences and QP will be used for subjective evaluation.
-Test conditions includes both verification of not harming visual quality for very difficult cases for deblocking and verification of subjective benefit for cases with problems that the proposal asserts to solve
+Test conditions includes both verification of not harming visual quality for very difficult cases for deblocking and verification of subjective benefit for cases with problems that the proposal asserts to solve.
+Sequences in Table 1 are mandatory for all sub-tests in the CE1.

 Table 1